-Previously a very rare breed, and only well known in Southern Italy, the Cane Corso, or Italian Mastiff, has now seen its popularity explode worldwide.
+Looking for a large breed dog and wondering how big do cane corsos get?
+Previously a very rare breed of large dogs, and only well known in Southern Italy, Cane Corsos, or Italian Mastiff, has now seen its popularity explode worldwide.
 And no wonder!
-The Cane Corso is a very impressive breed, both in terms of its strong looks and its grand temperament.
-The Corso’s lineage goes back to ancient Roman times, and the breed’s name roughly translates from the Latin as “bodyguard dog.”
+The Cane Corso is a very impressive breed, both in terms of its strong looks and grand temperament.
+This large dog breed makes a great guard dog.

 How Big do Cane Corsos Get?

 Cane Corsos are large and muscular dogs that typically weigh between 88 to 120 pounds (40 to 54 kg) and stand 23 to 28 inches (58 to 71 cm) tall at the shoulder.
 Female Can Corsos are generally smaller and lighter than females.

 When fully grown, Cane Corsos have a powerful and imposing presence, with a broad chest, strong legs, and a large head.
 They are an athletic breed that requires regular exercise and plenty of space to move around.

 While Cane Corsos are large dogs, it’s important to note they are not considered giant breeds like Great Danes or Mastiffs.
 However, their size and strength require responsible ownership and training to ensure they are well-behaved and safe around others.

 What is the appearance of a Cane Corso?